 That year also saw around a 12% increase of parental vaccine refusal compared to 2006, according to a survey published in the journal Pediatrics.

 Is there a correlation?
 A review funded by the National Institutes of Health found that yes, the two issues were related.

 But there’s another disease that has public officials far more concerned — measles.
 Left alone, measles can lead to brain damage and death.
 And like the whooping cough, it’s also on the rise.

 The highly contagious measles virus was declared to be eliminated in 2000, due to an innovative vaccine program.
 Fifty years before that, more than 85,000 people were infected, according to the Texas Department of State Health Services.

 With more than 45,000 children in Texas opting out of their school vaccinations as of last fall, the state is bracing for an outbreak.

 Why are parents knowingly withholding their children from vaccination?
+What is behind their vaccine hesitancy?
 They’re part of what’s called the “anti-vaxxer” movement.
-Anti-vaxxers believe there’s a connection between vaccination and autism, as well as other brain disorders, despite there being no scientific evidence supporting that theory.
+Anti-vaxxers believe there’s a connection between vaccination and autism, as well as other brain disorders, and are concerned about long term side effects, despite there being no scientific evidence supporting that theory.